PizzaHut.com

 Goals

-Our goal was to make localization feel like a natural, helpful part of the ordering journey — not a disruption.
+Our goal was to make localization feel like a natural, helpful part of the ordering journey — not a disruption or barrier.

 We wanted users to understand why they were being asked to choose a store and occasion, guide them quickly through those decisions and back into the shopping funnel – where they wanted to be.